 To cease the liquidation.
-The Liquidator, therefore, calls a final meeting of creditors and shareholders, at which the final accounts, detailing receipts and payments of the Liquidation with an attached report regarding the conduct of the Liquidation and if matters finalised.
+The Liquidator therefore calls a final meeting of creditors and shareholders, at which the final accounts detail receipts and payments of the Liquidation, with an attached report regarding the conduct of the Liquidation and if matters are finalised.

 What happens to employees?

-Unfortunately, all assets will be sold during the liquidation process and the jobs of the workers will be laid off.
+Unfortunately, all assets will be sold during the liquidation process, and the workers’ jobs will be laid off.
 If the funds are insufficient to pay employees, they, like the directors, can claim from the National Insurance Fund subject to meeting criteria,

 What Happens To A Company After Insolvency?